Hōjō Tokimasa: Early life

 The name of Tokimasa's first official wife is not known.
-She and Tokimasa had two sons, Hōjō Munetoki (his first son, the date of birth is not clear) and Hōjō Yoshitoki, who became his heir later, in 1163.
+She and Tokimasa had two sons, Hōjō Munetoki (北条宗時, his first son, the date of birth is not clear) and Hōjō Yoshitoki, who became his heir later, in 1163.
 Tokimasa later married to Maki no Kata, who became his second official wife, and they had another son, Hōjō Masanori, in 1189.
 Tokimasa also had another son, Hōjō Tokifusa, with an unknown woman.
 Tokifusa's date of birth is estimated to be in 1175.
 Tokimasa also had many daughters.
-His first daughter, Hōjō Masako, who was born in 1156, later married to Yoritomo.
+His first daughter, Hōjō Masako, who was born in 1156, later married Yoritomo as his wife.
 Awa no Tsubone, probably born in 1169, later became Yoritomo's sister-in-law, as she married Ano Zenjo, Yoritomo's younger brother.

 Yoritomo, at first, was just another political exile of the Taira living in Izu, but as Taira brutality grew against the Japanese people and the imperial court and nobles, the court itself grew weary of Taira rule, and particularly of the brutal Taira no Kiyomori.

 In 1179, Minamoto no Yoritomo, the Minamoto exile from Kyoto, fell in love with Tokimasa's daughter, Masako.
 In around 1180, they wed.
 That same year, Prince Mochihito, a son of Cloistered Emperor Go-Shirakawa and a brother of Cloistered Emperor Takakura and thus an uncle of Emperor Antoku, who was half-Taira and had been placed on the throne by the Taira, believed the Taira had denied him the throne and called on the exiled Minamoto leaders to go to war and oust the Taira.
 Yoritomo declared war on the Taira, thus gaining his father-in-law, Tokimasa's support and the support of the Hōjō clan.
 That same year, Masako and Yoritomo had a daughter, Ō-hime, Tokimasa's first grandchild.